 As well as being a time-tested approach, this philosophy is also very tax-wise.
 We are not trying to predict or time the market, but rather to use the feedback of the factors important for a given stock group as well as the market itself to develop the best selection approaches for current market conditions.

 The SSR divides its portfolio into four distinct groups.
 These groups may change over time as performance and risk warrant.
 The following SSR groups are presented as examples.
-See the glossary of the SSR Web site for current group definitions, as the groups change over time.
+See the glossary on the SSR website for current group definitions, as the groups change over time.

 Group 1: Profitability and Relative Strength

-This group consists of companies with a proven record of growth that also show strong relative price strength.
-Key elements used in selecting these stocks include:
+This group consists of companies with a proven record of earnings growth that also show strong relative price strength.
+Key elements sought when selecting these stocks include: